 General questions about the Shinjinbukan Foundation and its programs.

-2) What is the difference between Shinjinbukan New York Dōjō and the Shinjinbukan New York Shibu Dōjō?
+1) What is the Shinjinbukan Foundation or the Shinjinbukan New York Shibu Dōjō?

+The Shinjinbukan Foundation is the legal entity under which we operate in order to fulfill our vision and mission.
+The term Dōjō refers to the training room or location used in Martial Arts.
 The term Shibu Dōjō means Branch School or Branch Dōjō.
-The full name of our school is Shinjinbukan New York Shibu Dōjō, because we are an official branch of the Shinjinbukan School in Okinawa, Japan.
-However, sometimes we use Shinjinbukan New York Dōjō as a shorter name.
+Therefore, the proper name of our Dōjō is Shinjinbukan New York Shibu Dōjō, because we are an official branch of the Shinjinbukan School in Okinawa, Japan.
+However, sometimes we use the term Shinjinbukan New York Dōjō as a shorter name.

-3) Why is the Shinjinbukan New York Shibu Dōjō a non-profit organization?
+2) Why is Shinjinbukan New York Dōjō a Foundation?

 The Shinjinbukan Foundation offers scholarships to students of all ages through its community program: Shōrin Ryū New York.
 All those interested are required to complete an application and contract to receive a scholarship.
 The final determination is based on the financial needs of the students and their families.

 3) Who is the instructor at your Dōjō?

 The instructor at our Dōjō is Mr. Jimmy Mora, who is also the President and Founder of the Shinjinbukan Foundation.
 Since 1996, Mr. Mora has volunteered in several community programs teaching Karate without receiving any pay.
 Currently, Mr. Mora teaches exclusively through the Shinjinbukan Foundation, including our community programs.
 Since 2007, Mr. Mora has taught an average of 400 hours per year through the Shinjinbukan Foundation.
 Mr. Mora has also been the main financial supporter of the Shinjinbukan Foundation.